underlines/awesome-ml/llm-tools.md

 - [embed](https://github.com/michaelfeil/embed) python embedding, rerank and clip models inference library for stable, fast and easy to use local embedding serving with a focus on sync to async API
 - [fastembed](https://github.com/qdrant/fastembed) fast, Accurate, Lightweight Python library to serve State of the Art Embeddings locally supporting GPU and CPUs, dense and sparse models, colbert, clip and more
 - [LangGraph Studio](https://github.com/langchain-ai/langgraph-studio) visual graph/flow/node based LLM app development IDE from LangChain using LangGraph and LangSmith
+- [TEN-Agent](https://github.com/TEN-framework/TEN-Agent) is a multimodal AI agent builder with a graph / node interface, using OpenAI Realtime API and RTC for low-latency, high-quality interactions, supporting multiple platforms and languages, and offering real-time state management

 ### Prompt templating / Grammar